panoply/syncify/docs/src/views/docs/usage/syncify-cli/syncify-cli.md

   - Syncify CLI
   - Binaries
   - Command List
-  - Generators
 ---

 # Syncify CLI

-Syncify is engineered as a Command Line Interface (CLI) tool, presenting a Terminal User Interface that combines functionality with an elegant design.
-It supports prompt-based navigation and short code flags for streamlined interaction.
+Syncify is engineered as a Command Line Interface (CLI) tool.
+It distributes with a Terminal User Interface (TUI) that combines functionality with an elegant design.
+The CLI supports prompt-based navigation and short code flags for streamlined interaction, with a ton of other great features.

-The CLI leverages information from your project's `package.json`, which needs to reside in the root directory.
-Given its integration with Shopify, Syncify also requires a `.env` file with your store's credentials (find setup instructions at [authentication](/setup/authentication/)).
+> The CLI leverages information from your project's `package.json`, which needs to reside in the root directory.
+Given its integration with Shopify, Syncify also requires a `.env` file with your store's credentials (see [authentication](/setup/authentication/)).

-> This guide aims to introduce you to Syncify's basic command line operations, and help you understand how to execute different tasks and carry out operations for your local machine to your remote Shopify store and theme.

 ---